Welcome to the Radclive-cum-Chackmore Parish website

 Buckingham Plan: The Council successfully objected to the initial Buckingham Development Plan which involved development within the Parish boundary.
 The subsequent version of the plan now reflects changes that keeps westward development within the town boundary.

-Draft VALP: This plan is currently out for consultation.
-It defines proposeddevelopment for the area through to 2033, focusing on housing and employment land.
+Draft VALP: This plan is currently with the planning inspectorate for approval.
+It defines proposed development for the area through to 2033, focusing on housing and employment land.
 Supporting infrastructure definition is due to follow with Bucks CCs’ Infrastructure Development Plan